Last updated on August 7th, 2023

 Metabolic Syndrome

-High triglycerides are often associated with other health issues, such as high blood pressure, high blood sugar, and excess body fat around the waist, collectively known as metabolic syndrome.
+High triglycerides are often associated with other health issues.
+These include high blood pressure, high blood sugar, and excess body fat around the waist, collectively known as metabolic syndrome.

 Type 2 Diabetes